Make the most of the ongoing battle between banks and other mortgage lenders

 The banks are at war again, slashing mortgage rates to new record lows.

-One-year special fixed rate terms are now comfortably below 3% for those with more than 20% equity (or a 20% deposit for first home buyers).
-This is a figure scarcely imaginable even a year or so ago.
+One-year special fixed rate terms are now under 2.5% for those with more than 20% equity (or a 20% deposit for first home buyers).
+Such a figure is hardly believable if long-term interest rates are considered.

 Rates across other terms are also well-down on anything anyone in NZ has seen before.

-Against a backdrop of economic trouble, this should be welcome news for many homeowners, property investors, and first home buyers.
-Look at this example of how much you could save:
+This should be welcome news for many homeowners, property investors, and those hoping to buy a first home.
+Take a look at an example of how much someone could save:

-A couple took out a mortgage two years ago and still have $450,000 principle to repay.
-Their current interest rate is 4.5% (which was a good rate just a couple of years ago!), and they have 28 years to go.
-If they now secure a lower rate of 2.79%, and – for the purposes of illustration – those savings are continued for all the remaining 28 years, they could save the scarcely believable figure of $98 every single week.
-Don’t believe us? – try running your own calculations on this mortgage calculator.
+A couple still have $550,000 owing on their mortgage.
+Their current interest rate is 4.5% (which was a good rate just a few short years ago!), and they are currently set up with 25 years of repayments to go.
+If they now secure a rate of 2.3%, and – for the purposes of illustration – those savings are continued for all the remaining 25 years, they could save the scarcely believable figure of $148 every single week.
+Don’t believe it? – try running your own calculations on this mortgage calculator.

 No decisions can be made on how long these rates will be available, and as always, that largely depends on overall market conditions.

-In the dog-eat-dog banking world, it’s often our experience that banks will strive harder to take customers off each other than they will to try and hold on to existing customers.
-This means you might get a better deal by switching your mortgage between banks.
-Naturally, there is no “one size fits all” solution in this area, so you’ll need to evaluate your overall financial situation before making a decision.
+In the dog-eat-dog banking world, banks will often strive harder to take customers off each other than they will to keep existing customers.
+This means you might get a better deal by switching your existing mortgage between banks.
+Naturally, there is no “one size fits all” solution in this area, so it pays to evaluate your overall financial situation before making such a decision.

 The bottom line - mortgage wars

-As always: please keep in mind that interest rates are subject to change, and that even with the LVR rules removed, there’s still lending criteria to be met with all lenders (banks).
+As always: please keep in mind that interest rates are subject to change, and that even with the LVR rules removed, there are still lending criteria to be met with banks or non-bank lenders.